ms/buildtogether.tech/git-team/index.md

 ## Code Reviews

 There's no point creating PRs if they are all merged as-is.
-The reason they exist is to allow <span g="code_review">code review</span>.
-One study after another since the mid-1970s has proven that code review is the most cost-effective way to find bugs in software <cite>Cohen2010</cite>.
-It is also the most effective way to share knowledge between team members: if you read someone else's code, you have a chance to learn all the things that you didn't know to ask and they didn't realize they should tell you.
+The reason they exist is to allow <span g="code_review" i="code review!effectiveness of">code review</span>.
+One study after another since the mid-1970s has proven that code review is the most cost-effective way to find bugs in software
+<cite>Cohen2010</cite>.
+It is also the most effective way to share knowledge
+between team members: if you read someone else's code, you have a chance to learn all the things that you didn't know to ask and they didn't realize they should tell you.

 <div class="callout" markdown="1">